matush-v/AllNightLong/README.md

     * Make Hour and Minute hand pointed like in luxury watches
   * Should be able to put colored dots between hours in clock
 * Creating a schedule
-  * more research - A
-  * based on user input - A
-  * sexy graphics and JS - M, A
+  * sexy graphics and JS - M
     * Dot schedule for the current hour in outtermost rim
     * Faded dot schedule for the next hour in inner rim
     * Most faded dot schedule for the next next hour in innermost rim